KeremAlperBatal/ArduinoDriveStationApp/README.md

       - Teleop Mode: Green when active, grey when inactive.
       - Autonomous Mode: Green when active, grey when inactive.
       - Disable: Red when active, grey when inactive.
+      - Practice Mode: Green when active, grey when inactive.
+    - **Joystick Axes and Buttons Values:**  Displays the values of joysticks axes and buttons values in a order (eg. Axes: axis1,axis2,axis3
+    Buttons: button1,button2,button3)

 3. **Steps to Use:**
     - **Refresh Bluetooth Devices:** Click the "Refresh" button to scan and list available Bluetooth devices.